When Your Heart Needs Rest

 You might say:

-“I don’t know how to fully let this go, but I’m willing.
-Help me release what is no longer meant to live in my heart.”
+“I do not know how to fully release this yet, but I am willing.
+Help me loosen what is no longer meant to live in my heart.”

-You deserve a life that is not built around your wound, but around your healing.
+You deserve a life that is not built around the wound.

 Your Soulful Pathways ↑